instil/zendesk-xamarin-bindings/README.md

 ### Use iOS Bindings

-Once the bindings have been produced, add them as a native reference to the iOS project.
+Once the bindings have been produced, add the `.dll` as a native reference to the iOS project.
 Presenting a chat view controller will then look something like this:

 ```csharp